-Wednesday 17 March 2021 at 10.00: Dr Lyn Boothman will lead a discussion on Gentry-led violence in Long Melford, 1766.
+Wednesday 17 March 2021 at 10.00: Dr Lyn Boothman led a discussion on Gentry-led violence in Long Melford, 1766.
 Lyn is an affiliated researcher with the Cambridge Group for the History of Population and Social Structure.
 She has studied Long Melford for many years and the town was the subject of her PhD thesis.

-17 February 2021: Laura Howarth, who is the National Trust’s Archaeology and Engagement manager at Sutton Hoo, talked about their collection of photographs taken during the excavations in 1939 by ‘amateur’ photographers Mercie Lack and Barbara Wagstaff.
+17 February 2021: Laura Howarth, who is the National Trust’s Archaeology and Engagement manager at Sutton Hoo, talked about the collection of photographs taken during the excavations in 1939 by ‘amateur’ photographers Mercie Lack and Barbara Wagstaff.
 The collection is thought to include the earliest colour photographs from an archaeological dig.

 10 February 2021: Our President, Professor Mark Bailey, launched his ground-breaking volume After the Black Death: economy, society and the law in fourteenth-century England, which is now published by Oxford University Press.
 The book follows on from the James Ford lectures which Mark delivered at Oxford University in 2019.
 He talked about some of the Suffolk aspects of his research.

 27 January 2021: Professor Carole Rawcliffe of the University of East Anglia led a discussion on The upwardly mobile gentry of fifteenth-century East Anglia: Nicholas Parker of Dunwich and Honing.

 20 January 2021: Professor Phillipp Schofield of Aberystwyth University led a discussion on medieval peasantry and husbandry in Suffolk.